Higher Categories and Topological Quantum Field Theories

 \section{Introduction}

-The notion of a topological quantum field theory ($\TQFT$) was invented by E. Witten based on path integrals in physics \cite{witten1988topological} and was given a mathematical formulation in terms of axioms by M. Atiyah \cite{atiyah1988topological} in $1980$s.
+The notion of a topological quantum field theory ($\TQFT$) was invented by E. Witten based on path integrals in physics \cite{witten1988topological} and was given a mathematical formulation in terms of axioms by M. Atiyah \cite{atiyah1988topological} in the $1980$s.
 Since then there has been a vast study of $\TQFT$s both from the physics side and mathematics side.
 Throughout the paper, we work in the category of smooth oriented manifolds.
 Roughly speaking, for every positive integer $d$, a $(d+1)$-dimensional $\TQFT$ ($(d+1)$-$\TQFT$ for short) associates to every closed $d$-manifold a finite dimensional Hilbert space and to every $(d+1)$-manifold a vector in the Hilbert space corresponding to its boundary.
-These assignments should satisfy certain compatible properties as specified by the axioms.
-The empty set is considered as a closed $d$-manifold and the Hilbert space associated to it is required to be $\C$.
+These assignments should satisfy certain compatibility properties as specified by the axioms.
+The empty set is considered as a special closed $d$-manifold and the Hilbert space associated to it is required to be $\C$.
 Then a $(d+1)$-$\TQFT$ produces a complex scalar, called the partition function, for each closed $(d+1)$-manifold, and the scalar is an invariant of closed $(d+1)$-manifolds.
 This is an important application of $\TQFT$ to topology.
-In particular, it provides an approach to detecting smooth structures.